Hypothetical broker-dealer

 Like the reasonable man, only he trades synthetic equity swaps.

-In some jurisdictions, derivatives are taxed differently — more favourably — than cash equities (for example stamp duty reserve tax, and in the US, for certain types of underlier, under 871(m)) so it is important that your synthetic position doesn’t look like a tax play.
+In some jurisdictions, derivatives are taxed more favourably than cash equities (for example, in the UK stamp duty reserve tax is not payable on swaps, and in the US, for certain types of underlier are not caught by Section 871(m)) so it is important that your synthetic position doesn’t look like a tax play.
 Tax attorneys — especially American ones — fret mightily that high-delta equity derivatives do.

 What is a hypothetical broker-dealer anyway?

-So who, why, which or what is this much-talked-about, seldom-seen “hypothetical broker-dealer”?
+So who, why, which or what is a “hypothetical broker-dealer”?

-Um — no. About the economic substance: synthetic equity swaps don’t resemble disguised custody arrangements at all:
+No. Synthetic equity swaps don’t resemble disguised custody arrangements at all.

-(ii) even if there were, the prime broker will almost certainly finance the net long portion of its delta anyway, to reduce its funding costs, by lending it out, title transfer, for cash, so even if the prime broker has a corresponding exposure, it won’t be hedging it with holding a physical hedge at all, let alone one it is covertly holding on custody for its clients.
+Secondly, even if by lucky hap the prime broker’s client portfolio in a given stock was exclusively long, the prime broker would not hold that inventory on its books.
+That is not the business a prime broker is in.
+It is a financing optimisation business: the broker would almost certainly finance itsnet long delta in a given stock anyway, to reduce its funding costs.
+It does this by title transfer, by lending out the stock to raise cash.
+Even if the prime broker has a corresponding exposure, it won’t be hedging it with holding a physical hedge at all, let alone one it is covertly holding on custody for its clients.

 But US tax attorneys wilfully ignore all this dispiriting logical talk and insist the only thing that can save you are some magic words about you hedge costs being incurred by a hypothetical broker dealer exactly like you, but who isn’t you.